 Grants are based on need and do not have to be repaid.
-Click here to learn more about available federal grants.
+Learn more about available federal grants.

 Student loans, unlike grants and work-study, are borrowed money that must be repaid, with interest, just like car loans and mortgages.
-There are many loans available, such as Federal Direct Student Loans, Perkins Loans (not available at SUNY Broome), and PLUS Loans.
+At SUNY Broome, we offer Federal Direct Student Loans and Federal Direct Parent PLUS Loans.
 Learn more about available loans.

 New York State Programs

 New York State offers many financial aid programs aimed at assisting students with meeting their educational expenses.
 At Broome, over 2700 full-time students receive tuition financing each year through the NY State Tuition Assistance Program (TAP) and the Excelsior Scholarship.
 For more information, go to hesc.ny.gov or see the College catalog.

 SUNY Broome Scholarships

-We offer SUNY Broome students, both incoming freshman, continuing and graduating, hundreds of scholarships just by filling out one simple online application here.
+We offer SUNY Broome students, both incoming freshman, continuing and graduating, hundreds of scholarships just by filling out one simple online application.